Bdeering1/Lucida/docs/workitems.md

   - make necessary changes to unit tests according to testing plan
   - consider implementing a testing framework (eg. Jest)
 - move project to node
-  - add all necessary imports / exports
+  - add all necessary imports / exports using ESM
   - look into pnpm

 ### Technical Debt
 - markup and module structure
   - combine debug.html and index.html into one file
-  - implement a better module system (ESM modules?)
+  - implement a better module system
 - front end
   - better separation of UI and business logic
   - maybe integrate css framework / component library